My new homes Login

 What is Shared Ownership?

-Are you wondering if the Shared Ownership scheme is right for you?
-Confused as to what Shared Ownership means?
-We break down the key things you need to know.
+If you are wondering if the Shared Ownership scheme is right for you, or you're confused as to what Shared Ownership means, we are here to help.

 Shared Ownership is available to first time buyers AND those who’ve previously owned a home

-Yes, if you’ve owned a home before you can still take advantage of the Shared Ownership scheme, the only stipulation is you cannot currently own a home and you must be earning less than £80,000 (or £90,000 if you live in London).
+If you’ve owned a home before you can still take advantage of the Shared Ownership scheme, the only stipulation is you cannot currently own a home and you must be earning less than £80,000 (or £90,000 if you live in London).
+In Wales, you must have a combined income of less than £60,000.
+Find out more about Shared Ownership eligibility here.

 So if you own 50%, you’ll take out a mortgage for half of the value of the home, and pay rent on the remaining half at a cheaper rate than the open market.
 You’ll usually pay rent to a Housing Association or similar organisation.